donovanrichardson/senbiki/content/posts/long-island-counties/index.md

 This was mostly just a fun project for me, but similar principles and algorithms can be used for applications like redistricting or subdividing organizations and clubs geographically.

-The Git repository for this project will be made available soon!
+The Git repository for this project is available [here](https://github.com/donovanrichardson/block-county)